 Śrīla Rasikānanda Deva Gosvāmī

-[March 14, 2021 is the disappearance day of Śrīla Rasikānanda Deva Gosvāmī, in Vṛndāvana, India.
+[November 5, 2021 is the appearance day of Śrīla Rasikānanda Deva Gosvāmī, in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on February 27, 2017.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is the disappearance day of Śrīla Rasikānanda Deva Gosvāmī, the foremost disciple of Śrī Śyāmānanda Gosvāmī.
 It is our duty to glorify the Vaiṣṇavas, especially on their appearance and disappearance days.
 By remembering the Vaiṣṇavas, we reflect on their pure teachings and conduct, and such remembrance eventually inspires and leads us to understanding very clearly, how to follow the path of pure Vaiṣṇavism.

 Rasikānanda Deva Gosvāmī accepted dīkṣā from Śrī Śyāmānanda, who was born in a lower caste.
 As per Mahāprabhu’s instructions:

 yei bhaje sei baḍa, abhakta—hīna, chāra kṛṣṇa-bhajane nāhi jāti-kulādi-vicāra

 [Anyone who takes to devotional service is exalted, whereas a non-devotee is always condemned and abominable.
 Therefore in the discharge of devotional service to the Lord, there is no consideration of the status of one’s family.]